iamdcj/javascripts/core/scope/02-execution/README.md

 # Scoped Code Execution

-Scoped code is the code which has been sorted into lexical environments during the lexing phase; [scope generation](./01-generation).
+Scoped code is the code which has been sorted into lexical environments during the lexing phase; [scope generation](../01-generation).

-The engine does not bother with formal, LHS declarations, they have been taken care of during the generation phase.
+The engine does not bother with formal, LHS declarations; they have been taken care of during the generation phase.

 ## Nested Scopes